 Located a short distance outside of Dublin, you’ll find County Meath, home to some of Ireland most historic landmarks.
-Our guide below provides you with the must-see things and experiences to check out in Meath.
+Our guide below provides you with the must-see things and experiences to check out!

 A Walk Around the Historic Hill of Tara

 The Hill of Tara is considered one of Ireland’s most ancient sites and much of the unique Irish landscape can be acknowledged from the Hill of Tara.
 It was once home to the ancient seat of Power in Ireland, where 142 kings are believed to have been given control during the prehistoric times.

 The Hill of Tara also has strong links to Ireland’s Patron Saint: St. Patrick, who made his way to the hill to face the ancient religion of pagans in the powerful location.
 This attraction has been a powerful site since the stone age.
 For those who are fascinated by the history of the Hill of Tara request a guided tour to uncover more of its alluring ancient stories.

 Hill of Tara is opened to visitors from May to Mid September from 10 am until 6 pm every day, with an average tour lasting around one hour.

 Slane Castle: A Popular Music Venue in Ireland